Better understanding of the sense of smell inspires research into everything from whales to electronic ‘noses’

 That amazing ability has inspired many scientists to learn even more about how humans and other animals use their sense of smell to find food, detect danger and even communicate.
 Some have gone on to use that knowledge to improve our health too.

-Here, we profile three scientists who focus on smell to sniff out exciting discoveries in biology, electronics and medicine.
+Here, we profile three scientists who focus on smell.
+They are studying this sense to sniff out exciting discoveries in biology, electronics and medicine.
 One expert is revealing the unexpected role smell plays in the behavior of whales.
 Another is developing devices that can sniff scents electronically.
 And the third is learning how a loss of smell can help diagnose some common diseases.

 Much of Julie Hagelin’s work is up in the air.
-For many years, Hagelin, a scientist at the University of Alaska’s Institute of Arctic Biology in Fairbanks, has studied the role scents play in wild bird behavior.
-Then, in 2010, Hagelin heard Jan Straley, a marine biologist at the University of Alaska Southeast in Sitka, talk about the behavior of humpback whales.
-Straley mentioned how the huge whales sometimes breach, or briefly leap into the air, but that nobody knew why.
+She's a scientist at the University of Alaska’s Institute of Arctic Biology in Fairbanks.
+For many years, Hagelin, she has studied the role scents play in wild bird behavior.
+Then, in 2010, Hagelin heard Jan Straley talk about the behavior of humpback whales.
+Straley is a marine biologist at the University of Alaska Southeast in Sitka.
+She mentioned how the huge whales sometimes breach, or briefly leap into the air.
+But nobody knew why they did this, she added.

 The mystery hooked Hagelin.
 “I always liked watching animals and understanding why they do what they do,” she explains.

 So Hagelin asked Straley whether the whales might breach to better sniff the air — maybe to locate food or scout for danger.
-Straley replied it was an interesting idea but added there wasn’t much evidence that humpback whales even had a sense of smell.
+Straley replied it was an interesting idea.
+But she added there wasn’t much evidence that humpback whales even had a sense of smell.
 To investigate the idea further, the two scientists soon teamed up.

 In the summer of 2011, Hagelin and Straley set up an observation post in a lighthouse on the coast of southern Alaska.
 Their post overlooked a region of the Pacific Ocean crossed by humpback whales during their fall migration to Hawaii.
 The researchers spent hours carefully noting the direction of the giant mammals and of the wind.